MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Introduction

+Over the past few years, research in Large Language Models (LLMs) have radically transformed human workflows, particularly in supporting problem-solving across diverse domains.
+These applications extend beyond computational tasks, demonstrating effectiveness in specialized disciplines such as healthcare, law, and the natural sciences \citep{tran2025multiagent}.
+While LLMs can exploit a large corpora of human knowledge, their reasoning capabilities remain uneven, with notable performance disparities across proprietary models (e.g., Gemini, GPT, Claude), as reflected in their performance across niche reasoning benchmarks \citep{livebench}.
+In our research, we use the \name{} framework to explore the complementary strengths of various LLMs to enhance performance and robustness on reasoning-intensive tasks while reducing reliance on any single model family.

 The quality and performance of LLMs vary based on how they are trained, leading to complementary strengths and weaknesses.
 Beyond large-scale pretraining, most modern systems incorporate instruction tuning and reinforcement learning from human feedback (RLHF) to align with user intent \citep{ouyang_training_2022}.
 Open families such as LLaMA apply instruction tuning and lightweight RLHF to achieve strong performance with smaller parameter budgets \citep{touvron_llama_2023}.
-Furthermore, more recent efforts, like DeepSeek R1, extend this paradigm with reinforcement learning from AI feedback (RLAIF) and prompting-based curricula to enable improved reasoning without extensive human annotation \citep{deepseek-ai_deepseek-r1_2025}.
+More recent efforts, like DeepSeek R1, extend this paradigm with reinforcement learning from AI feedback (RLAIF) and prompting-based curricula to enable improved reasoning without extensive human annotation \citep{deepseek-ai_deepseek-r1_2025}.
+Additionally, the Alibaba Qwen3 series was trained across 119 languages and utilizes a post-training process that integrates both "thinking" and "non-thinking" modes, allowing a single model to switch between complex multi-step reasoning and direct, context-based responses \citep{yang_qwen3_2025}.
 These design choices produce models with distinct advantages, pointing toward strategies that can exploit their complementarities.

+Prompting techniques such as Chain-of-Thought (CoT) \citep{wei_chain--thought_2023} and Tree-of-Thoughts (ToT) \citep{yao_tree_2023} further enhance performance by structuring reasoning into sequential or branching steps.
+This idea of decomposing tasks has driven the rise of multi-agent workflows, particularly in industry applications.
+Consider text-to-SQL: solving a single query may require pre-processing natural language, linking question terms to database schema, generating SQL code, and validating outputs on the database.
+Pipelines like this often adopt multiple agents, where each specialized LLM agent handles a sub-task.
+Nevertheless, accuracy remains a challenge, especially for developers who rely on open-source models or have limited access to task-optimized models.
+This challenge is especially evident when it is unclear which model is best suited for new problems requiring interdisciplinary skills.